rancher/docs/content/rke/latest/en/upgrades/_index.md

 In addition, if neither `kubernetes_version` nor `system_images` are configured in the `cluster.yml`, RKE will apply the default Kubernetes version for the specific version of RKE used to invoke `rke up`.

-### Default Kubernetes Version

-The default Kubernetes version for each RKE version can be found in [the RKE release notes](https://github.com/rancher/rke/releases/).

 ### Using an Unsupported Kubernetes Version

 As of v0.2.0, if a version is defined in `kubernetes_version` and is not found in the specific list of supported Kubernetes versions, then RKE will error out.